Notable album covers of 2015

 Design: Peter Saville

 Peter Saville is one of the big names on this list.
 Saville has been a part of virtually every New Order release.
 This feels like his most solid work for them in years.
-Bold colours and basic abstraction is hard to do with such balance.
+Bold colours and basic abstraction are hard to do with such balance.
 Stunning in its simplicity.

 Pentatone Remastered Classics